engineyard/engineyard/README.md

 #### ey recipes download

-The recipes will be unpacked into a directory called "cookbooks" in the current directory.
+The recipes will be unpacked into a directory called `cookbooks` in the current directory.
 If the cookbooks directory already exists, an error will be raised.

 Options: